 Undergraduate Selectives

-The Division of Infectious Diseases is pleased to offer 2-week and 4-week selectives to 3rd and 4th year medical students at the Schulich School of Medicine & Dentistry, and to visiting medical students from other Canadian Centres who meet eligibility requirements.
+The Division of Infectious Diseases is pleased to offer 2-week and 4-week selectives to 3rd and 4th year medical students at the Schulich School of Medicine & Dentistry, and to visiting medical students from other Canadian and International Centres who meet eligibility requirements.
 The objective of this rotation is to introduce students to the vast array of infectious diseases cases typically encountered in a tertiary care teaching hospital.
 The educational focus of the rotation will be on the acquisition of the knowledge and skills required for the optimal assessment and management of common commonly encountered infectious diseases syndromes or their non-infectious disease mimics.

 By the end of the selective rotation, the student will: